tbenst/beaker-notebook/tests/README.md

 ## Setup

   * `$ npm install`
-  * `$ cp config.json.sample config.json`
-    * Modify the values therein to reflect your local installation.
-For example, you will need to enter a valid url by which "index.html" of the frontend can be accessed.
   * `$ createdb "bunsenTest"` or whatever you have specified within your `app/config.js`

 ## Running